NSCU-CSC517/LearningRails/DesignPatternsExercises/java/IteratorDesignPattern/Solution/README.md

 ```

 ## Exercise
-* In this example, Iterator Design Pattern is created to iterate through varies data structures, but treat them all in
+* In this example, Iterator Design Pattern is created to iterate through varies data structures, but treats them all in
 the same way as iterable collection of objects and print their data.
 * There are three (3) different collections of `Country` objects are used:
   * `Array`